youngzm339/youngzm339/README.md

 ### Hi there 👋
-🔭 I’m currently working on Operating System
+🔭 I’m currently working on Computer Network & Python for Django

 📫 How to reach me  : Why not write an email to me?